altai-ui/qui-max/vuepress-docs/docs/components/QForm.md

 ### sublabel

-The sublabel is similar to `label`, but on the right side ans smalier.
+The sublabel is similar to `label`, but on the right side ans smaller.

 - Type: `String`
 - Default: `null`